CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 For example, if three instances are running, it will contain `0` for the first, `1` for the second and `2` for the third.
 It's handy if you want to only run crons on 1 instance (e.g. only on instance 0)

+## Settings you can define using environment variables

+We use environment variables for some settings:

+ * `IGNORE_FROM_BUILDCACHE`: allows you to specify paths to ignore when the build cache archive is created.
+Must be relative to your application root.
+ (ex: `foo/bar:foo/baz` where `bar` or `baz` can be either a folder or a file)

 ## Variable definition constraints